aicoder2009/SnakeID/README.md

-# Snake Identifier PWA
+# SnakeID

 A Progressive Web App that identifies snakes using AI-powered computer vision to help users determine if a snake is venomous or not.

 ## 🐍 Overview

-The Snake Identifier PWA allows users to take photos of snakes and receive instant AI-powered identification with safety information.
+SnakeID allows users to take photos of snakes and receive instant AI-powered identification with safety information.
 The app determines whether a snake is venomous, mildly venomous, or not venomous, providing detailed descriptions to help users make informed decisions about snake encounters.

 ## 🏗️ Architecture